 Welcome to Gothic Ginobili.

 This site has been around since 2011 -- for most of that period, we were an ESPN TrueHoop Network affiliate.
-With the general dissolution of the network we've found that title to be ill-fitting in this modern age, but we still exist.
-We used to be much more active, as any long-time reader would attest -- our claim to fame was our 2012 Player Capsules, where our head editor wrote 370,000 words in five months outlining the follies, foibles, and fantastic talents of every player in the NBA.
-It was an enormous project that wrought havoc on his life as a whole, leading to the dissolution of a long-term relationship, a few months of health problems, and a slow disillusionment from writing in general.
-Despite this, he wouldn't trade the experience for the world.
+With the dissolution of the network we've found that title to be officially defunct, but we still exist.
+We used to be much more active.
+Our claim to fame was our 2012 Player Capsules, where our head editor wrote 370,000 words in five months outlining the follies, foibles, and fantastic talents of every player in the NBA.

 The Gothic is many things.
-It's weird, thorough, and an interesting spin on NBA coverage.
-It is not, however, a Spurs fan-blog.
+It's weirdly thorough spin on NBA coverage.
+It is not a Spurs fan-blog.
 This confuses most people.
 "Why name it after Manu Ginobili if it isn't a Spurs blog?" was a common question throughout the blog's limited popularity.
-It isn't a Spurs blog, but I like Manu Ginobili.
-I'm a Spurs fan.
+It isn't a Spurs blog, despite my affection for Manu Ginobili.
 This blog simply isn't meant to be some kind of breathless exaltation of the Spurs -- we only wanted to cover the Spurs in the context of the league as a whole.
 But even if we never WANTED it to be that, it did occasionally drift towards the sorts of topics Spurs fans hold dear.
 Would've been a lie to pretend otherwise.

 As of writing (mid-October 2015) we're down to a single writer -- the founder, Aaron McGuire.
 I happen to be the one writing this, so I'll stop this third person bullshit.
 I'm an applied statistician in the financial industry and technologist by trade, formerly employed at a top-5 bank and currently employed at a credit consulting firm in Richmond, Virginia.
 I am a Spurs fan with Cleveland sports parentage who was born in Los Angeles, moved to Arizona, and went to college in North Carolina.
 Trying to understand the tortured leaps of logic that led to my complicated sports fandom is a topic for another column.
 Or another 20 columns.
 Or the goddamn Parthenon.
 Columns all around you.
 Everywhere.